itsolver/msp-marketing-site/src/_skus/systems-health-check.md

   - question: What isn't included?
     answer: This is a discovery session, we will identify solutions but not implement them.
 We will provide a quote for the implementation.
   - question: What areas do you provide a Systems Health Check?
-    answer: As we are based in the Redlands, we've done IT systems reviews in Cleveland, Capalaba, Redland Bay, Thornlands, Victoria Point, Ormiston, Raby Bay and Macleay Island.
-We travel regularly to our customers in Tingalpa, Newstead, Wynnum.
-We also providfe hardware and software solutions along the east coast including Sydney, Port Macquarie and Newcastle.
-We're also thrilled to [serve international customers](https://itsolver.net/service-area).
+    answer: Located in Redlands, our IT team conducts system reviews in Cleveland, Capalaba, Redland Bay, Thornlands, Victoria Point, Ormiston, Raby Bay and Macleay Island.
+We offer hardware and software solutions across the east coast, including Sydney, Port Macquarie, and Newcastle.
+Our services extend to Tingalpa, Newstead, and Wynnum.
+We're also thrilled to <a href="https://itsolver.net/service-area">serve international customers</a>.
   - question: Have more questions?
     answer: <a href="/contact/">Contact us</a>.
 ---
-Are you considering adopting Google Workspace or Microsoft 365 for your business?
-Are you already subscribed but looking for ways to improve your current configuration?
-Whether you're a business owner or leader, our Systems Health Check is the perfect solution for leveraging technology to grow your business.
-## Expert IT Systems Review for Professional Recommendations
 Our team of experts will review all of your IT systems, providing professional recommendations on improvements.
-We'll help you choose the best platform for your industry and business, whether it's Google or Microsoft.
-We'll look at all the hardware and software, and provide solutions for all situations.
+We’ll help you choose the best platform for your industry and business, whether it’s Google or Microsoft.
+We’ll look at all the hardware and software, and provide solutions for all situations.
 ## Presenting Solutions for Improving Your Business Technology Strategy
 After your audit, we will present solutions for improving your current business technology strategy.
 We'll provide an in-depth report of our findings and recommendations, including a detailed analysis of your current IT systems and how they can be optimised to support your business goals.